apecloud/kubeblocks.io/blog/take-specified-instances-offline.md

 During the execution process, the OpsRequest Controller will merge `onlineInstancesToOffline` into the corresponding `offlineInstances` in the Cluster object.
 Ultimately, the Cluster Controller will handle the task of offloading the instance named `foo-bar-1`.

-By editting the cluster YAML or creating an OpsRequest operation task, the offloading of a specified instance like `foo-bar-1` is achieved, breaking the limitations of StatefulSet and better supporting business needs.
+By editing the cluster YAML or creating an OpsRequest operation task, the offloading of a specified instance like `foo-bar-1` is achieved, breaking the limitations of StatefulSet and better supporting business needs.
 For more examples of specified instance horizontal scaling, refer to the [official documentation](https://kubeblocks.io/docs/preview/api_docs/maintenance/scale/horizontal-scale).

 ## Notes